-Metric Title: HC001 : Conservation easements - Acres protected under easement Target: TBD
+Metric Title: HC001: Conservation easements - Acres protected under easement

+Target: TBD

-Narrative: Florida proposes this as a program-wide metric to evaluate the success of the program.
-Program success would be determined by the total number of acres protected under a conservation easement.
-The purpose of the program metric would be to verify that the conservation easement has been acquired and recorded in property records.
-Florida's target would be approximately 10,000 to 20,000 acres protected under either a conservation easement or acquired in fee.
-Each project or activity under the program would have specific metric(s) aimed at evaluating the success of the individual project or activity.
+Narrative: Florida will use this as a program-wide metric to evaluate the success of the program.
+Program success will be determined by the total number of acres protected under a conservation easement.
+The purpose of the program metric is to verify that the conservation easement has been acquired and recorded in property records.
+Florida's target is approximately 10,000 to 20,000 acres protected under either a conservation easement or acquired in fee.
+Each project or activity under the program will have specific metric(s) aimed at evaluating the success of the individual project or activity.

-Metric Title: HC003 : Land acquisition - Acres acquired in fee Target: TBD
+Metric Title: HC003: Land acquisition - Acres acquired in fee

+Target: TBD

-Narrative: Florida proposes this as a program-wide metric to evaluate the success of the program.
-Program success would be determined by the total number of acres protected through fee simple acquisition.
-The purpose of the program metric would be to verify that the acquisition has been completed, and the performance measure would be an executed and recorded deed.
-Florida's target would be approximately 10,000 to 20,000 acres protected under either a conservation easement or acquired in fee.
-Each project or activity under the program would have specific metric(s) aimed at evaluating the success of the individual project or activity.
+Narrative: Florida will use this as a program-wide metric to evaluate the success of the program.
+Program success will be determined by the total number of acres protected through fee simple acquisition.
+The purpose of the program metric is to verify that the acquisition has been completed, and the performance measure will be an executed and recorded deed.
+Florida's target is approximately 10,000 to 20,000 acres protected under either a conservation easement or acquired in fee.
+Each project or activity under the program will have specific metric(s) aimed at evaluating the success of the individual project or activity.